 Result: Only submissions with "NY" as the state continue through the workflow.

-Note: The "Continue If" action does not have a testing capability.
-You can verify conditions through actual workflow runs.
+Note: The "Continue If" action does not have a standalone testing capability.
+Conditions are evaluated during actual workflow runs.

 Best Practices for "Continue If"